ksharma-testing/bank-management-system/README.md

-# Quiz-Application
+# bank-management-system
-A simple Quiz Application built for learning app logic, UI design, and functional testing.
+A Java application for managing banking operations like account creation, deposits, withdrawals, and balance inquiry.